Languages of Japan

 If you wanted to know about one of the languages spoken today in Japan that is not originally part of the indigenous languages of Japan, then reference can be made to Ryukyuan language.

 This language is spoken by the people that live around Okinawa and parts of Kagoshima in the Ryukyu Islands.
 This language is classified as part of the Japonic language family.
-In actual sense, they are separate languages and have no bearing with the Japanese language.
+In actual sense, they are separate languages and have no bearing with the Japanese of language.

 But be that as it may, this is recognized as one of the languages in Japan with foreign influence.
 This is also one language that is classified under the endangered languages in Japan.